rodneyshupe/Cookbook/Recipes/Barbecue/SpiceRubs/BrownSugarRub.rst

 +----------------------+-------------------------+-------------------------+

 A sweet rub that goes well on brisket.
-Adjust the heat by adding more or less of the chili powder or by using hot or mild.
+Adjust the heat by adding more or less of the chili powder, or by using hot or mild.

 Ingredients
 -----------